CSUChico-CSCI340/CSCI340-KernelHacking/README.md

 ## Your Task
 For this assignment you will be doing the following:

-<strike>1.
-Get the latest Linux kernel source for Ubuntu 22.04
+1. <strike>Get the latest Linux kernel source for Ubuntu 22.04</strike>
-2. Compile the latest Linux kernel source for Ubuntu 22.04</strike>
+2. <strike>Compile the latest Linux kernel source for Ubuntu 22.04</strike>
 3. Compile a Hello World kernel module
 4. Write a kernel module to create and modify a /proc file